JJ/p6-pod-load/README.md

     # Or ditch the scaffolding and use the string directly:
     @pod = load-pod("This could be a comment with C<code>");

+    # If there's an error, it will throw X::Pod::Load::SourceErrors

 DESCRIPTION
 ===========